Movietone Act:

 Paramount Publix Corporation.
 1 reel.

 Based on the 1896 song by Theodore Metz, with lyrics by Joe Hayden.
-A town of mice get together at a dance at night, in which they call "whoopee."
+A town of mice get together at a dance, in which they call "whoopee."

-Murray grunts when the tree pulls down the sun, and he is heard in the quartet of mice humming the tune of "For He's a Jolly Good Fellow."
+Murray grunts when the tree pulls down the sun, and he is heard in the quartet of mice humming "We Won't Go Home Untill Morning."
 Walter Van Brunt introduces the bouncing ball: "Back in '98 a wild party was called a 'hot time.'
 Today, we call it 'whoopee.'
 We'll know in a minute by the way you sing whether it's whoopee or not.
 Just keep your eye on the ball and let's go for a 'hot time,' and keep singing out loud."
 Murray disguises his voice in the first verse, and sings in the choruses.

 Murray recorded "A Hot Time in the Old Town Tonight" in a medley of "Songs of Other Days" with the Metropolitan Mixed Chorus for Edison in 1916, and reportedly made a Bacigalupi cylinder of the song in the late 1890s.